Elatobium abietinum: Ecology

 Elatobium abietinum has an unusual life cycle and feeds solely on coniferous trees.
 Wingless adult females often continue feeding and producing young parthenogenetically throughout the winter.
 In spring, winged aphids are produced and fly to other trees.
 Young nymphs enter diapause during the summer, recommencing development in the autumn.
 In Europe, males occur and there is a sexual phase, but in the other parts of the world, only females are known.

 Invertebrate predators of this aphid in Wales include brown lacewings (Hemerobiidae), soldier beetles (Malthodes and Rhagonycha, Cantharidae), ladybirds (Coccinellidae) and hoverfly larvae (Syrphidae).
-Many small passerine birds feed on aphids, especially when they are feeding their young; they include warblers, sparrows, tits and chickadees, some finches, and woodpeckers.
+Many small passerine birds feed on aphids, especially when they are feeding their young; they include goldcrests, warblers, sparrows, tits and chickadees, some finches, and woodpeckers.

 Damage

+Within its native range, Elatobium abietinum is scarce, as its population is kept in check by the low winter temperatures in the continental climate of the region, with significant mortality occurring when the air temperature drops below -8°C. It becomes much more damaging on spruces in oceanic climates with mild winters such as Great Britain, where it is able to breed more continuously through the winter.

+The first record of damage was made at the discovery of the species, with the 1845-46 winter being unusually mild in Britain and leading to defoliation of spruces that was observed by Francis Walker; this led to his discovery of the insect as its cause:

+"In 1846, a year remarkable for the mildness of the winter and of the spring, it had attained its full size before the end of January, and was very abundant near London beneath the leaves of the spruce-firs, some of which were stripped of their foliage in consequence of its attacks.
+It does not disappear before the latter part of November." — Francis Walker, cited in Day et al. 1998 (p.4).

 Elatobium abietinum feeds by sucking sap from spruce needles, often causing defoliation of older needles and wilting of young growth.
 The presence of the aphids weakens the tree by decreasing growth rates and making it more susceptible to attack by other pests such as the spruce beetle (Dendroctonus rufipennis).
+Picea engalmannii and Picea pungens in Arizona and New Mexico show especially high mortality rates when infected by western spruce dwarf mistletoe (Arceuthobium microcarpum) and defoliated by E. abietinum.
 Serious defoliation can kill the tree.